 - Build muscle.
 Muscles help to absorb shock and protect the joints.
 For the knees, targeting muscle growth by strengthening the quads is the way to go.

 - Stretch daily.
 Good, low-impact movement is key to keeping your joints limber and nourished by natural joint fluid.
 Look into yoga or Pilates classes, but in the meantime, start your day with a beginner’s morning stretch routine on YouTube.
+If you want a little more guidance, you can always seek the help of professionals such as Tulsa Spine and Rehab.

 - Treat your inflammation by icing your affected joints during flare-ups, or anti-inflammatory medication.
 According to doctors, if you’re treating flare-ups daily over the long-term, that may be a sign it’s time to look into joint replacement surgery.